 Email / LinkedIn: email@example.com / https://www.linkedin.com/in/matthew-ireland-b978a38b

-Matt transferred into UMaine from SMCC in 2015 as a mechanical engineering student in hopes of finding a better engineering department.
+Matt transferred into UMaine from SMCC in 2015 as a mechanical engineering student in search of greater challenges and different experiences within his field.
 Shortly after coming to UMaine, Matt discovered the Advanced Structures and Composites Center (the Center) and learned about the opportunities it has for engineering students.
 After becoming an undergraduate research assistant with the Center, he has been conducting research in Additive Manufacturing and now assists in managing the 3D Printing laboratory.
 Matt is currently pursuing a bachelor’s in mechanical engineering and has already been accepted into grad school at UMaine.

 Currently, Matt is working on adapting one of the Center’s 3D printers to accommodate angled printing technology.
 This angled technology prints layers of material diagonally instead of flatly.
 This allows overhangs in printed objects without the need for support structures, and the ability to print objects far longer than normal without comprising any structural integrity.

 After Matt graduates this fall, he will be pursuing his Master’s in mechanical engineering at UMaine.
 After he completes grad school, Matt would like to get into the manufacturing industry while staying within New England.
 Matt also hopes to remain in Additive Manufacturing field later during his career.

 – Received the Director’s Award from the Advanced Structures and Composites Center

 – Received the J. Morris Weinberg Student Innovation Award